NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 When To Use KPIs vs. Metrics

 KPIs may be more appropriate if the client is looking for general trends.
-If they’re looking for specific details, metrics may be more appropriate.
+If they’re looking for specific details, important metrics may be more appropriate.

 For example, if your agency is trying to optimize a Google search ad campaign, the average cost per sale could be considered a KPI.
 However, if the client just launched a new blog post and wants to know how well they are ranking for a single keyword targeting a single page, that is more likely to fall under the metric umbrella.